 We’ve found five financial mistakes South Africans made in 2017, and have come up with ways to avoid making them in 2018.

-This is common across the world, and a major cause of financial distress.
+1. Not having an emergency fund This is common across the world, and a major cause of financial distress.
 Emergency funds are used for anything from household and vehicle repairs to medical bills.
 Only 8% of South Africans save for short term needs, including emergency funds, according to a 2016 Finscope survey.

 Save for emergencies, even if you are in debt.